-CAFOD helps people who are poor around the world to change their lives for the better, so that they have hope for a better future free from poverty.
+CAFOD helps people around the world as they work to change their lives for the better, so that they have hope for a better future free from poverty.
 It is not always easy, but listening to the people they are helping and finding out what will really make a difference to them is a good start.

 And CAFOD would not be able to help people around the world without our help and support too.
-How do you think you can help CAFOD to change people's lives for the better?
 How will you help people this week, both here and overseas?